fluxcd/website/content/en/flux/cheatsheets/sharding.md

 ## Assign resources to shards

-To assign a group of Flux resources to a particular shard, you need to label them with `sharding.fluxcd.io/key`.
+To assign a group of Flux resources to a particular shard, label them with `sharding.fluxcd.io/key`.

-For example, assuming you want to assign the reconciliation of an application to the `shard1` controllers, you can label both the Flux source and its Kustomization with `sharding.fluxcd.io/key: shard1`:
+For example, assuming you want to assign the reconciliation of an application to the `shard1` controllers, label both the Flux source and its Kustomization with `sharding.fluxcd.io/key: shard1`:

 ```yaml